 HIFIVE is now supporting the scale up of mobile money by providing assistance to microfinance institutions, non-governmental organizations, and private sector partners to use mobile money technology to provide financial services to underserved households and enterprises.
 The assistance is laying the groundwork throughout the economy to reduce cash transactions and contribute to financial inclusion.

-- As of March 2013, HIFIVE has provided 15 million in grants to 56 financial institutions to strengthen their capacity to supply basic financial services in underserved areas.
+- As of March 2014, HIFIVE has provided more than $20 million in grants and technical assistance to 63 financial institutions to strengthen their capacity to supply basic financial services in underserved areas.

 Budget: $37.2 million